scala/docs.scala-lang/_overviews/scala3-book/scala-features.md

 ## Lower-level language features

-Where the previous section covered high-level features of Scala 3, it’s interesting to note that at a high level you can make the same statements about both Scala 2 and Scala 3.
+Where the previous section covered high-level features of Scala, it’s interesting to note that at a high level you can make the same statements about both Scala 2 and Scala 3.
 A decade ago Scala started with a strong foundation of desirable features, and as you’ll see in this section, those benefits have been improved with Scala 3.

 At a “sea level” view of the details---i.e., the language features programmers use everyday---Scala 3 has significant advantages over Scala 2: